 Many low-income households struggle to pay their energy bills because they often live in older, inefficient homes.
 With approximately 65% percent of the UCPCOG region's housing stock being built before 1990, this energy inefficiency is highlighted even further.
-This project will allow communities to better understand the needs and opportunities for energy efficiency in low income homes as well as information on partners and programs available.
+This project will allow communities and service providers to better understand the needs and opportunities for energy efficiency in low income homes as well as information on partners and programs available.

-The PEEIF project was one of three awarded by the U.S. Department of Energy and the tool created is hoped to become a model replicated across the state and nation.
+The PEEIF project was one of three awarded nationally by the U.S. Department of Energy and the framework tool created is desired to become a model that can be replicated across the state and nation.